Try voice dialogue (fst)

 <eps> MOTION_ADD|0|emote|gene/motion/03_smile.vmd|PART|ONCE

-In MMDAgent-EX, all command instructions and event notifications are done via messaging.
-In .fst, the basic mechanism is to wait (block) until a message that meets the conditions arrives, and when a message that meets the conditions arrives, issue a corresponding message and move to the next line.
-If there are multiple blocks starting from the same state name, the block that meets the conditions first is executed.
-Also, “<eps>” represents “no specification”, and in the condition part, it indicates to issue a message immediately without waiting and move on.
+In MMDAgent-EX all commands and event notifications are handled via messaging.
+In .fst you block until a message matching the condition arrives; when it does, you emit the corresponding message and move to the next line.
+If multiple blocks start with the same state name, the block whose condition is satisfied first will execute.
+The token “<eps>” means “no specification”: as a condition it issues its message immediately without waiting.

-OR Conditions #
+OR conditions #

 LOOP LOOP:

-RECOG_EVENT_STOP|hello.
+RECOG_EVENT_STOP|Konnichiwa.
 SYNTH_START|0|slt_voice_normal|"Nice to meet you!"

 <eps> MOTION_ADD|0|action|motions/action/ojigi.vmd|FULL|ONCE